I am not a gardener so my Hubley flower door stops collection expresses my flower love.

-As you can learn from Wikipedia, cast iron toys, doorstops, bookends and animals were made in the U.S. by a handful of manufacturers beginning in the 1890s, and remained popular through the 1960s.
+As you can learn from Wikipedia, cast iron toys, doorstops, bookends and animals were made in the U.S. by a handful of manufacturers beginning in the 1890s.
+These remained popular through the 1960s.
 Chief among these was the Hubley Manufacturing Co., which today is a major brand that commands a premium price in the collectibles market — mainly at auction.
 In addition to Hubley there were other manufacturers who made very charming cast iron doorstops in a similar style.
 For novice collectors like me, there’s not much information on Hubley, only one out-of-date book on doorstops written by the proprietor of a New Jersey auction house, plus random scraps of information.
-Auction records provide a hit-or-miss trail of prices but listings are sketchy at best, with misidentified flowers and dating that cannot be verified.
+Auction records provide a hit-or-miss trail of prices and listings are sketchy at best, with misidentified flowers and dating that cannot be verified.
 I’m no expert and I buy carefully.

 One of the most iconic Hubley doorstops is the Nasturtiums in a black-and-white striped pot (Hubley no.221).
 I’ve been hunting for one of these for some time (I adore the pot) and I was thrilled to receive it this year as a birthday surprise from Allison.
 Thank you again, dear friend!
 This one is charmingly weathered and well used.